AP Exclusive: New election systems use vulnerable software

 Hart’s system runs on a Windows version that reaches its end of life on Oct.
 13, 2020, weeks before the election.

 ES&S said it expects by the fall to be able to offer customers an election system running on Microsoft’s current operating system, Windows 10.
-It’s now being tested by a federally-accredited lab.
+It’s now being tested by a federally accredited lab.

 For jurisdictions that have already purchased systems running on Windows 7, ES&S said it will be working with Microsoft to provide support until jurisdictions can update.
 Windows 10 came out in 2015.

-Note: This story has been corrected to fix spelling of Arizona elections spokeswoman C. Murphy Hebert’s last name.